A/Prof Teresa Senserrick

 BA(Hons), The University of Melbourne, 1990

 Fax: 02 9385-6637

-Teresa is Chair of the Sydney Chapter of the Australasian College of Road Safety and an inaugural member of the Young Driver Subcommittee, US Transportation Research Board (National Research Council/National Academies of Science) and member of the US-based Association for the Advancement of Automotive Medicine Policy Committee.
-She is also an Associate Editor of BMC Public Health.
-Teresa was recently awarded a National Health and Medical Research Council of Australia Career Development Award.
+Teresa is an inaugural member of the Advisory Council to Road Safety Education Australasia, Chair of the Sydney Chapter of the Australasian College of Road Safety and member of its Australasian Executive; member of the Operator Education and Regulation Committee of the Transportation Research Board (National Academies of Science, United States) and inaugural member of its Young Driver Subcommittee; member of the Association for the Advancement of Automotive Medicine Road Safety Policy Committee (United States) and member of the International Council on Alcohol, Drugs and Traffic Safety.
+She is also an Associate Editor of the journal BMC Public Health.
+Teresa has been a supervisor and mentor of PhD candidates since 2008.